-“Work starting today involves installing extra beams underneath the jetty deck and widening the decking near each pump so the maintenance crane can continue to operate safely and keep the pumps functioning.”
+“Work starting today involves installing extra beams underneath the jetty deck and widening the decking near each pump so the maintenance can i buy valium in bali crane can continue to operate safely and keep the pumps functioning.”

 The contract to undertake the work has been awarded to local company, Alder Constructions.
 Alder Constructions General Manager Dean Cheffers said the company undertook previous upgrade works on the jetty which were completed in 2006.

 “Alder successfully collaborated with Gold Coast Waterways Authority to deliver a complete refurbishment and upgrade of the jetty in 2006, on time and on budget,” he said.

 “With the knowledge of this particular site and project, along with our other bridge refurbishment experience, Alder possesses the specific skills required in every area of this contract.

 “From our home base on the Gold Coast we have expanded to other regions in the south-east, but it’s always a privilege to be involved in iconic local infrastructure projects like the Sand Bypass System jetty.”

 For safety reasons, the jetty will be closed to the public until the project is finished in June next year.
 Public access to the beach beneath the jetty will also restricted from time-to-time while work is being done.

 The Sand Bypass System is designed to replicate the natural northerly movement of sand along our coastline by transporting at least 500,000 m³ of sand under the Seaway to South Stradbroke Island each year.